Victoria Bach

-Victoria Bach (born July 12, 1996) is a Canadian women's ice hockey player with the Professional Women's Hockey Players Association (PWHPA) and the Canadian national team.
-A graduate of Boston University, she was the first player in the Terriers' women's ice hockey program to score more than 100 goals.
-She played in the CWHL with the Markham Thunder, and received the CWHL's 2018-2019 Rookie of the Year award.
+Victoria Bach (born July 12, 1996) is a Canadian former professional ice hockey player who most recently played for the Ottawa Charge of the Professional Women's Hockey League (PWHL) and was a member of Canada women's national ice hockey team.
+A graduate of Boston University, she was the first player in Boston University history to score more than 100 goals.
+She previously played in the Canadian Women's Hockey League (CWHL) with the Markham Thunder, and received the CWHL's 2018–2020 Rookie of the Year award.

 Playing career

 University

 Across 145 NCAA games, Bach scored 198 points, setting all-time points and goals record for Boston University.
 She was the first woman in the university's history to score 100 career goals.
 In her senior year, she tallied 67 points in 33 games.

 Bach won the Hockey East Rookie of the Year in 2014–2015.
 She was the second Terrier player to win the award in the program's history; teammate Marie-Philip Poulin won the award in 2010–2011.
 She was a Hockey East First Team All-Star in 2017 and 2018, and was a top-3 finalist for the 2018 Patty Kazmaier Award.